ROCm/rocSOLVER/docs/howto/logging.rst

    rocsolver_log_end();
    rocblas_destroy_handle(handle);

-The user may then set the desired logging modes and max depth on the command line as follows:
+You can then set the desired logging modes and maximum depth on the command line as follows:

 .. code-block:: bash